andreappereira/gestao-vagas/README.md

 - Spring Boot: Framework for building and running Java-based applications.

-- PostgreSQL: Relational database management system used to store financial data.
+- PostgreSQL: Relational database management system used to store data.

 - Spring Data JPA: Part of the Spring Data project, provides easy and standardized data access using JPA (Java Persistence API).